AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 ---
 # Deploying an instance{#deploying-an-instance}

 >[!NOTE]
 >
 >Server side configurations can only be performed by Adobe for deployments hosted by Adobe.
 To learn more about the different deployments, refer to the [Hosting models](../../installation/using/hosting-models.md) section or to [this page](../../installation/using/capability-matrix.md).

 ## Deployment wizard {#deployment-wizard}

-A graphical wizard, available in the Adobe Campaign client console, enables you to define the parameters of the instance to which you are going to connect.
+Adobe Campaign provides a graphical assistant, available in the Adobe Campaign client console, to define the parameters of the instance to which you are going to connect.

 To start the deployment wizard, select **Tools > Advanced > Deployment wizard**.